-would the project: Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? c) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adv significance of a historical 15064.5? b) Cause a substantial adv significance of an archaeolo to § 15064.5? • c) Disturb any human remains, outside of formal cemeteries? • \boxtimes